KB284/Production/README.md

 Khubaib Farah (KB)

 ## Key Programming Concepts Utilized
-The main porpose of this project is to learn object oriented design and programming.
+The main purpose of this project is to learn object oriented design and programming.